Subscribe to AIP newsletter

 Next, you can violate your playthrough by playing above the stated max wager.
 If the wagering requirement is set at $1 and you play a single spin at $1.50, you could void your entire bonus.

 Also, there are some casinos that require that you only play certain games, or game types while you’re playing on a bonus.
-For example, if your bonus is for pokies only and you decide to play a few hands of blackjack, you could void your bonus.
+For example, if your bonus is for pokies only and you decide to play a few hands of online blackjack, you could void your bonus.
 Some casinos will simply not contribute anything toward the wagering requirement.

 Finally, the second most common way to void your bonus is inactivity.
 All bonuses have a time limit and if you fail to complete the rollover before that time limit expires, your bonus is voided.
 Time limits vary based on the casino and the rollover type.
 For example, free spins may have a time limit of 24 hours to 3 days.
 Match bonuses will have a time limit from 7 to 30 days.